-Logista Code of Conduct is available for any interested person in the corporate web site (www.logista.com) and is also published in the intranet for all employees.
-Logista also has already produced a brief document that contains the main characteristics and ethical principles of the Code.
+Logista Code of Conduct is available for any interested person in the corporate website (www.logista.com) and is also published in the intranet for all employees.
+Also available is a summary document that contains the main characteristics and ethical principles of the Code.

-All Logista's employees are obligated to comply with the Code of Conduct as well as the internal policies and procedures.
-New employees must expressly commit themselves to comply with it by singing a document in which furthermore they are informed on how to easily access to it.
-Logista has an English, Spanish, French, Italian, Portuguese and Polish version of the Code to ensure its adequate dissemination and comprehension in all the countries where it operates.
-In order to improve knowledge and awareness of the Group's employees on Compliance matters, a compulsory training programme for all employees and new comers has been set.
+All Logista's employees are obliged to comply with the Code of Conduct as well as the internal policies and procedures.
+New employees must expressly commit themselves to comply with it by signing a document in which furthermore they are informed on how to easily access to it.
+Logista has Spanish, French, English, Italian, Dutch, Polish and Portuguese versions of the Code to ensure its adequate dissemination and comprehension in all the countries where it operates.
+In order to improve knowledge and awareness of the Group's employees on compliance matters, a compulsory training programme for all employees and new joiners has been set.